shakilahossain/SeleniumTesting/README.md

 ## Test Automation:
-I decided to automate UI and Functional errors tests since these two types of bugs/errors arise in a software development process in most cases.
+I decided to automate UI and Functional tests in the given factorial website because this project has to pass these two checkings before going live.

 ### UI Test Automation:
 The UI testing automation script can be found in here: `src/factorial_website_testing/UITesting.java`